Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 ## What do we mean by free?

+A resource is freely licensed if the license permits free use, reuse, modification, and sharing with others.
+A resource in the public domain is free by definition.

+Free resources are important because they allow people to build on each other's work and distribute it freely to others, creating communities of shared knowledge and purpose.
+For instance:

+- A language instructor can incorporate freely licensed text and images into lessons that can also be distributed freely.
+- A researcher can provide an analysis of an existing text together with the text.
+Other researchers can build on that, adding new analyses and data sets.
+- A researcher can analyze the work of another researcher in new ways, using the same datasets and texts.
+- An existing text can be enhanced with morphology, syntax trees, annotations, and illustrations.
+- A translator can freely translate a work into new languages (this is not allowed for texts that are not freely licensed).

+Instead of spending their time negotiating licenses, creators can focus on doing their work, using standard licenses that spell out the terms so that a resource can be used without contacting and negotiating with the copyright holder.

+## What licenses do we prefer?

 ## What do we mean by openly accessible?

+## What formats do we prefer?

 ## What kinds of resources are we targeting?